javascript-2020/node-x/README.md

-windows powershell users will need to remove the automatically generated ` node-x.ps1 ` because windows powershell by default does not allow running scripts automatically the powershell script is located at
+windows powershell users will need to remove the automatically generated ` node-x.ps1 ` because windows powershell by default does not allow running scripts automatically the powershell script should be located at

 `  C:\Users\<user>\AppData\Roaming\npm\node-x.ps1  `